 \subsection{Computing Q-values}

 The Q-values of our quantum agent are computed as the expectation values of a PQC that is fed a state $s$ as

-where $O_a$ is an observable and $n$ the number of qubits, and our model outputs a vector of Q-values for each possible action as described in \cref{sec:q-learning}.
-The exact definition of observables depends on the size of the action space, where the output of the model is a vector of Q-values $\Vec q \in \mathbb{R}^{|A|}$.
+where $O_a$ is an observable and $n$ the number of qubits, and our model outputs a vector including Q-values for each possible $O_a$ as described in \cref{sec:q-learning}.
 The type of measurements we perform to estimate Q-values will be described in more detail in \cref{sec:numerics} for each environment.
-The way Q-values are read out from the PQC is an important factor that determines the success at solving the environment at hand.
+Before that, we want to highlight why the way Q-values are read out from the PQC is an important factor that determines the success at solving the environment at hand.
 A key difference between PQCs and NNs is that a PQC has a fixed range of output defined by its measurements, while a NN's range of output values can change arbitrarily during training depending on its weights and activation function.
 To understand why this is an important difference in a RL setting, we need to recall that Q-values are an estimate of the expected return

-In each episode performed during training, the model needs to have the ability to match the range of possible Q-values in order to approximate the optimal Q-function.
-This means that the observables in a PQC-based Q-learning agent need to be chosen with care, and highly depend on the specific environment.
-We will provide detailed descriptions and motivation for our choice of observables for each of the benchmark environments we study in \cref{sec:numerics}.